 What is Cybersecurity?

 Cybersecurity is the process of protecting networks, applications, and devices from cyber-attacks or malicious hackers.
-These attacks are used by malicious hackers to access or destroy sensitive information, data, or even hold this data for ransom.
+Malicious hackers use these attacks to access or destroy sensitive information, data, or even hold this data for ransom.

 Why is Cybersecurity Important?

 Everyone and everything are connected.
 Digitally, physically, you name it, it’s all connected.
 This means that in today’s electronically connected world, every person benefits from advanced cyber defense programs and cybersecurity.
 From identity theft, loss of data or family photos, to attacks on our critical infrastructures – hospitals, banks, powerplants, etc. we all rely on cybersecurity and ensuring that our families, our companies, our infrastructures, are secure.

 Ransomware: Is the digital version of kidnapping.
 Consequently, it is a type of malicious software that is here to damage or control your computer system.
 You must pay the hacker to get your files back.
 The recovery and restoration of your files and system are not guaranteed if you pay the ransom.